ryedin/site/_grid/pricing.md

 allows you to link apps to private GitHub repos.
 You can still give access to teammates for free.

-Priority support is available over email to [support@convox.com](mailto:support@convox.com).
+Priority support is available to Basic Plan customers via email to [support@convox.com](mailto:support@convox.com).

 [Upgrade](https://grid.convox.com/grid/user/plan)